Under the youth leadership of TOgether Project, LLC

 TO Smiles serves children aged 11-18 who meet a financial need standard.
 The program accepts applications year round.
 TO Smiles is under the direction of the TOgether Project (TOP for short).
 TOP’s Board of Directors are local high schoolers devoted to spreading goodwill and serving their community.
 TOP’s Board of Advisors are community leaders and professionals.
 TOP’s Board of Directors and Board of Advisors review TO Smiles applications and vote to select TO Smiles Finalists for free braces twice a year.
 TOP’s orthodontic providers at Total Orthodontics meet with each TO Smiles Finalist to evaluate orthodontic need, and give final approval to TO Smiles Recipients.
 Recipients are required to complete a Pay it Forward Project while in treatment.
 Follow the links below to get started.

-Print and submit your completed application and other required materials to:
+PRINT and MAIL your application and other required materials to:

 10450 Park Meadows Drive Suite 300